11+ Major Global Urbanization Problems Having Devastating Effect on Our Planet

 6. Water shortage problems

 Water is very important for sustaining life.
-The rampant growth of the population in urban areas makes water very scarce as the normal supply becomes strained and inadequate to properly supply the demands of the large population.
+The rampant growth of the population in urban areas makes the water very scarce as the normal supply becomes strained and inadequate to properly supply the demands of the large population.
 What is more, the water problems may worsen with the increase in water pollution due to poor sewerage systems and a lack of preventive measures for managing local water pollution.

 7. Health hazards

 People living in congested urban areas exposes them to a lot of risks.
 The poor sanitation, water problems, and living in high-risk areas like next to dumpsites leads to disease of all kinds.
 To make matters worse, people in these areas often do not have proper access to health care services, which makes the disease much harder to cure, and at times, they lead to death.

 In the slums, people are often diagnosed with diseases like infertility, food poisoning, allergies, asthma, cardiovascular complication, respiratory failure, cancer, and death.
 This can all be accredited to the overall pollution that is experienced in these urban areas.